vigneshsundar1997/Implementation-of-kmeans-clustering-on-IRIS-dataset/README.md

 # Implementation-of-kmeans-clustering-on-MNIST-dataset
 Implementation of the the kmeans clustering algorithm from scratch using Python on MNIST dataset and analyzing the various hyperparameters

+Also calcuate the Silhoutte Coefficient, Within Cluster Distance and Non-Mutual Information Gain.

 The project folder contains 3 python files:
 1. exploration.py